Mafesto8798/sw-challenge/README.md

 To start app,

-1. In the server folder run yarn, and yarn start.
+1. In the server folder do git clone https://github.com/graphql/swapi-graphql then run yarn, and yarn start.

 2.Copy the port number from the console after running server, and copy it into the uri in index.js in the root folder.